Many people feel ashamed to bring up certain Oral health-related topics and turn to the internet for answers.

 To be frank, the best mouthwash for bad breath is no mouthwash.

-Still not convincing then use at least, Alcohol free mouthwash.
+Still not convinced then use at least, Alcohol-free mouthwash.

 Eat Fennel Seeds